arnav-patil-12/arnav-patil-12.github.io/content/notes.md

 On this page, I've curated a collection of course notes.
 These notes are mainly final exam review or transcribed textbook/lecture notes.
 I hope you find them as helpful or insightful as I did!

-Last Update: MAT188 -- all 12 sections finished.
+Last Update: MAT224 -- up to Section 1.2, Subspaces.

 ## First Year
 ### Fall